Many people regularly ask me why there are so many different automatic transmission fluids recommended by the various vehicle manufacturers.

 The above means that vehicle owners should take care when it comes to choosing a workshop to service their vehicle, and pay more attention to the lubricant-quality and brand offered by them.
 The same amount of care should be exercised by DIY enthusiasts, as advice from spares shops on lubricants is mostly extremely poor, and, in many cases, completely non-existent.

 That is it!
-In a nutshell…..short of coming on a two day seminar, on automatic transmission fluids, past and present.
+In a nutshell…..short of coming on a one day Oil Wise seminar on automatic transmission fluids, past and present.